Canadian Institute of Actuaries: Legislation and actuaries

 Several regulations and pieces of legislation, both federal and provincial, specify roles that can only be fulfilled by individuals holding the designation of Fellow of the Canadian Institute of Actuaries (FCIA).

 In 1991, the federal Insurance Companies Act enshrined the role of Appointed Actuary in federal legislation.
 This role includes a formal designation from the boards of directors of all insurance companies and includes access to management information; a report in writing of any transactions or conditions which, in the actuary's opinion, have a significant adverse effect on the financial condition of the company; an annual report to boards of directors; and a report by the Appointed Actuary accompanying the published financial statements of companies.

 Other roles reserved for FCIAs include the certification of defined-benefit pension plan valuations, filing responsibility for auto insurance rates, and the determination of interest rates in cases where the rate charged possibly exceeds the maximum stipulated in the Criminal Code of Canada.

 The Canadian Institute of Actuaries Standards of Practice are defined and referenced in provincial pension benefits acts and regulations, such as in Ontario and Quebec.

-Standards of practice

-The Standards of Practice are precise and detailed descriptions of how actuaries, in all practice areas (e.g., actuarial evidence, pensions, life or property/casualty insurance), are to go about their work.
-They range from detailed instructions on how to make certain calculations to more general requirements as to what should be disclosed in actuarial reports.
-They are developed and adopted by the Actuarial Standards Board according to its due process and are published by the Canadian Institute of Actuaries.